On contact cosmetic surgery

+There are many examples of knots $L$ satisfying the above condition, such as any positive Legendrian torus knot with $\rot=0$.
+We would like to thank the referee for pointing out this example. \end{remark}

-To state these results we first recall the situation for smooth unknots.
-Given any non-zero rational surgery on an unknot, one may use Rolfson twists to find a diffeomorphic manifold described by a rational surgery on the unknot with a surgery coefficient less than or equal to $-1$.
-So to describe the cosmetic surgeries on the unknot we start with a rational number $-p/q\leq -1$.
+Just as in the smooth setting, it is important to exclude Legendrian unknots from this conjecture, as they do admit cosmetic surgeries.
+We can explicitly write out all the contact cosmetic surgeries on Legendrian unknots.
+To state these results, we first recall the situation for smooth unknots.
+Given any non-zero rational surgery on an unknot, one may use Rolfsen twists to find a diffeomorphic manifold described by a rational surgery on the unknot with a surgery coefficient less than or equal to $-1$.
+So to describe the cosmetic surgeries on the unknot, we start with a rational number $-p/q\leq -1$.
 Now define

-where $\overline q$ is the inverse of $q$ mod $p$ if it exists (otherwise we ignore the second possibility for $q'$).
-Since any surgery on the unknot yields a lens space and we know when two lens spaces are diffeomorphic, it is easy to see that given $-q/p\leq -1$ then $r$ surgery on the unknot is orientation preserving diffeomorphic to $-q/p$ surgery on the unknot if and only if $r\in CS(-p/q)$. \begin{theorem} For a Legendrian unknot $L$ with $|\rot(L)|<|\tb(L)+1|$ contact $(r+\tb(L))$ surgery on $L$ is not equivalent to any other contact surgery on $L$ if $r<\tb(L)$.
-For any other Legendrian unknot or non-zero contact surgeries corresponding to a non-zero smooth surgery, there are infinitely many other contact surgeries on the unknot yielding contactomorphic manifolds.
+where $\overline q$ is the inverse of $q$ mod $p$ if it exists (otherwise, we ignore the second possibility for $q'$).
+Since any surgery on the unknot yields a lens space and we know when two lens spaces are diffeomorphic, it is easy to see that given $-p/q\leq -1$, then $r$ surgery on the unknot is orientation preserving diffeomorphic to $-p/q$ surgery on the unknot if and only if $r\in CS(-p/q)$. \begin{theorem} For a Legendrian unknot $L$ with $|\rot(L)|<|\tb(L)+1|$ contact $(r-\tb(L))$-surgery on $L$ is not equivalent to any other contact surgery on $L$ if $r<\tb(L)$.
+For any other Legendrian unknot or non-zero contact surgery corresponding to a non-zero smooth surgery, there are infinitely many other contact surgeries on the unknot yielding contactomorphic manifolds.